saraband/delivery-app/README.md

 ```
 yarn install                    # Install dependencies
 sequelize db:migrate            # Migrate DB schemas

-yarn generate-images            # Generates static images (Can take some time)
+sequelize db:seed:all           # Populate the DB with fake data

-sequelize db:seed:all           # Populate the DB (Make sure you properly generated images before)
+yarn generate-images            # Generates static images of different resolutions (Can take some time)
 yarn server                     # Launch the server app on port 4000
 yarn webpack                    # Launch the client app on port 8080
 ```